| << Previous | Index | Next >> | |

 }A

-loop tests a condition at the end of the loop.
+doloop tests a condition at the end of the loop.
 As long as expression is true (non-zero) the loop body (some statement(s)) will execute.
-Ado
+Adoloop executes at least once before its test.
+Unlike other controls, thedoloop requires a semicolon at the end.

 do{